Sliim/kata-skeleton.py/README.md

 Python virtualenv is used to manage your project dependencies.

 You can edit `requirements.txt` file to add or remove dependencies for your project.
-This file is read by `pip` for installing packages.
+This file is read by `pip` for packages installation.

 To initialize kata project run:
 ```make install```